 Those with lower incomes tend to spend more of their income, so they have less to save and invest in stocks, bonds, and other assets.
 Moreover, they are unable to afford high capital expenses like a house.
 As a result, those who invest some of their income in inflation-protected assets such as stocks are left better off than those who cannot.

 Increase in Money Supply

-When the money supply and prices increase, a countries currency can decline in value.
-For example, if $1 million is in circulation in the US and YEN30 million in China, this may suggest an exchange rate of 1:30.
-However, if the Federal Reserve creates a further $1 million, taking the total to $2 million, then the ratio will decline to 1:15.
-This is just suggestive, as the exchange markets fluctuate daily.
-However, the premise remains the same.
-When prices inflate and the money supply expands, its value against other currencies decreases.
+When the money supply and prices increase, a country’s currency can lose its value.
+For instance, if there is $1 million in circulation in the US and YEN30 million in China, the exchange rate could be 1:30.
+However, if the Federal Reserve creates an additional $1 million, making the total $2 million, the ratio may fall to 1:15.
+This is merely an indication, as the exchange markets fluctuate daily.
+Nonetheless, the concept remains the same: when prices inflate and the money supply expands, the currency’s value against other currencies declines.

 US Index Comparison between Inflation and the Weighted Exchange Rate

 As we can see from the chart above, there is a relative correlation between inflation and the exchange rate.
 However, that does not necessarily mean that inflation causes the exchange rate to fluctuate.
 Often, inflation can result from other factors that contribute to exchange rate fluctuations.
 In other words, a fall in the exchange rate causes inflation rather than the other way around.

 Although an increase in the money supply can create inflation and cause the exchange rate to fall, a decline in the exchange rate can create cost-push inflation.
 Simply, this is where the price of imported goods increases as the domestic currency can buy fewer goods.
 This may be a result of having a trade deficit, poor economic performance, or high-interest rates.